ASharpPen/Valheim.SpawnThat/README.md

 ```

 # Changelog:
+- v0.11.1:
+	- Fixed issue with local spawners being disabled due to missing location info.
+	- Made local spawners less demanding of config application.
+Should revert to default spawn if Spawn That fails to apply its changes.
 - v0.11.0:
 	- Added region labelling for map biomes.
 Will now scan for connected biome zones, and assign an id for that whole area.
 	- Added condition for spawning only in specified areas.
 Intended as a world specific setting.
 For those who have been waiting, this is the option to use for designated monster islands.